 Allied Joint Force Command Naples

 The first letter of the second word denotes the element(s) concerned.
+For example:

 Special Operations Forces